dsuryd/dotNetify-Elements/DevApp/server/Docs/LayoutSystem.md

 - __right__: shows items horizontally and right-aligned.
 - __wrap__: wrap items to multi-lines on overflow.

-You could create all sorts of layout with nested Panels, as you can see on [Layout Demo](layout/demo).
+You could create all sorts of layout by nesting the Panels, as demonstrated on [Layout Demo](layout/demo).